IzumaNetworks/trivial-golang-k8s-deployment/README.md

 Simple example golang app with a k8s deployment for use in other examples.

+This is good boilerplate code for starting a Golang project that will deploy on Kubernetes.

 ### This example is used by these tutorials / posts

 [Sync a pod with rsync for fast K8s ECT cycle](https://www.izumanetworks.com/blog/use-rsync-with-k8s/)